vookinc/htmlmaker_js/README_JSEPUB_STYLES.md

 *	#####name `text`
 	One of `aggregate`, `new-parent`, `new-sibling`, `new-child`
 	*	`aggregate` - Aggregate this and the following docx paragraphs if they match this tag's doc-type definition.
 If the tag does not yet exist, it will be created.
+Note that a data-type is REQUIRED in order for the child paras to correctly be aggregated inside the parent.
 	*	`new-parent` - Create a new html tag based on the reference name, and add it to the working document before the this tag as a new parent.
 	*	`new-sibling` - Add this tag to the current working document as a sibling
 	*	`new-child` - Add this tag to the current working document as a child and push it onto the working stack as a parent for the next docx paragraph